 Compliance Requirement - The receipt of federal and state funds brings oversight expectations.
 Systems receiving program funding from NCDOT have oversight requirements.
 Oversight requirements include periodic program and financial reporting, on-site visits, attendance at required trainings and periodic compliance reviews.
-If subrecipients pass grant funds to a third party, the PTD subrecipient is required to complete all required grant reports to the extent that it may involve collecting data from the third party.
+If subrecipients pass grant funds to a third party, the IMD subrecipient is required to complete all required grant reports to the extent that it may involve collecting data from the third party.

-No testing needed.
+No testing needed at the local level.

-N. SPECIAL TEST AND PROVISIONS - No Special Testing Required.
+N. SPECIAL TEST AND PROVISIONS - Not applicable.